 Essay on French Portrait Artists of the Renaissance.

 I hear you, if I spend too much time translating, my head begins to hurt.
 Still, there are a few English-langue sources to consult:

 Sources in English:

 Guide to the Wallace Collection.

 That’s a quick list of the books that are currently in the public domain that detail the lives and work of the most famous portrait painters of the French Renaissance.
 If you’re looking for more, there are several works for sale at Amazon and other online sellers.

 The portrait at the beginning of this post is Claude de Beaune, aunt of Charlotte de Beaune, the infamous Madame de Savue.
 My upcoming The Valois Mistress traces Charlotte’s life from her early days at French court to her career as one of the most famous courtesans in French history.
-If you want to learn about the upcoming release and get notified when new books are coming out, sign up below.
-You’ll even get a FREE book in the process.
+If you want to learn about the upcoming release and get notified when new books are coming out, sign up to my newsletter.
+You’ll even get a FREE BOOK in the process.